dreamforce16/df16workshops/content/workshop/rapid-prototyping-with-slds/index.md

 This means that every time you push a change, your application will be deployed.

-So if you edit something and it gets committed and pushed to the master state, a deploy hook will get triggered on Heroku and after a few minutes your application should be updated!
+So if you edit something and it gets committed and pushed to the master branch, a deploy hook will get triggered on Heroku and after a few minutes your application will automatically update!

 Refresh and check!